 ‘Semi ripe’ in this context just means selecting a stem that is roughly a month or so old with the top of the growth being greener and more flexible whereas lower down, the cutting has hardened off slightly and is more firm.

-It is of course important to leave some leaves on the cutting which provides the cutting with energy to grow the roots.
+It is, of course, important to leave some leaves on the cutting, which provides the cutting with energy to grow the roots.

-It is worth noting that the roots actually develop at the leaf node, so by removing the bottom leaves, the cutting as more nodes from which to grow roots.
+It is worth noting that the roots actually develop at the leaf node, so by removing the bottom leaves, the cutting has more nodes from which to grow roots.
 The leaf node is adaptable and capable of growing roots once it is in the soil.

 Step 3 – Cover the Lower Portion of the Cuttings With Hormone Rooting Powder